hankyang94/website/_pages/about.md

 - Trustworthy robot perception with learned modules
 - Perception-based planning and control with performance guarantees
 - Convex optimization for estimation, decision-making, and learning

+Read more about some of these topics in the sample [research statement](https://hankyang94.github.io/assets/pdf/Research_Statement_Generic.pdf) (November 2021).

 **Prospective Students**: I have PhD and Postdoc openings in my group at Harvard.
 I am interested in working with self-motivated candidates with (a) a strong theoretical and computational background (*e.g.*, applied math, optimization, statistics, machine learning, and numerical computing), and/or (b) rich experiences in real robotic platforms such as drones, manipulators, and ground vehicles.